tenacke/llm-evaluator/README.md

 #### Running the tests

-After recreating the dataset and composing a model, you can run the test of the model in order to make sure everything goes well.
+After recreating the dataset and composing a model, you can run the model's test to ensure everything goes well.
 To run the test of a model, you can use the following command:

 ```bash